 —Susan Simon, Program Manager

 “I was at West Hempstead H.S. and a student approached me with concerns about a lump she had in her breast.
 After being examined by her general physician, he told her to come back in 6 months.
 We brought this matter to the attention of the school nurse and she called the student’s family.
-The student was then taken to a specialist where the lump was found to be benign putting her fears to rest.”
+The student was then taken to a specialist where the lump was found to be Not harmful; not cancerous (referring to a cell or mass). putting her fears to rest.”

 —Genesis Bayuelo, Program Educator